 For #2, #3, and #4, a Proxy service will be the easiest way.
 If they get them for you, you pay the ticket price and a fee, and they send it to wherever you want.
 Remember that for #2 and #3 you have to ask for the tickets before the sale happens, so they can enter for you.
 Good services I have seen people use are

 japanconcerttickets.com (closed down – Opened up a new one here), govoyagin.com, and Bridge.jp.
 Send them an email and ask about the shows, and they will answer back with what they can get.
-They have stopped receiving requests before, as BM is very requested, so ask early on.
+They have stopped receiving requests before, as BABYMETAL is very requested, so ask early on.

-No. Tickets are tied to the specific The One ID that won them.
+No. Tickets are tied to the specific THE ONE ID that won them.